Principles of Biology

 Biologists use scientific principles to study living things

 Science also makes use of theories, not just hypotheses.
-A scientific theory, unlike the common saying ‘it’s just a theory’, is a well established fact verified by several independent experimental observations.
+A scientific theory, unlike the common saying ‘it’s just a theory’, is a well established collection of facts verified by several independent experimental observations.
 The latter have been obtained through hypothesis testing.
-With its many theories, science comes as close to the truth as is possible (objective truth).
-Scientific theories include Einstein’s theory of general relativity and Darwin ’s theory of evolution.
+With its many theories, science comes as close to a truthful description of the world around us as is possible (objective truth).
+Scientific theories include Einstein’s theory of general relativity, Darwin ’s theory of evolution, or the theory of the chemical bond.
+In physics theories are often referred to as laws. e.g. the laws of thermodynamics.

 H o m e